Math Notation, Graphing, and Resources Questions:

 handy for typing logarithms such as LOG2x.
 Useful keys!

-How do I type ASCII codes to make math symbols?
+How do I type ASCII codes to quickly make math symbols?

 are easy to produce using your numeric keypad.
 They are useful when typing math notation in an email or discussion board post.
 Some of the more useful ones

 WINDOWS: To make the symbol display on a Windows system, hold the ALT key down while typing the three or four digit ASCII code on your numeric keypad, then release the ALT key and the symbol should appear.

 (Note: don't type the +, just the digits.)
 On a laptop you may need to turn on your numeric keypad first